 Renewable factory energy

-Our Beauty Bars are all about care and we make every stage of making them as environmentally-friendly as we can, for the protection of the planet.
+Our Beauty Bars are all about care and we make every stage of making them as environmentally friendly as we can, for the protection of the planet.
 We’re working towards powering the process with only renewable energy: our USA and Germany sites already use 100% renewable energy through wind and solar sources, and our Indonesian site is switching to sustainable biomass.

 And it’s not just our Beauty Bar factories.
-Take our Aguai factory, which makes our deodorants for Brazil: it has been built to maximise natural light, is powered by renewable energy, sends zero non-hazardous waste to landfill, and collects and purifies rainwater to meet 60% of the factory’s needs.
+Take our Aguai factory, which makes our deodorants for Brazil: it has been built to maximize natural light, is powered by renewable energy, sends zero non-hazardous waste to landfill, and collects and purifies rainwater to meet 60% of the factory’s needs.
 We think that’s impressive progress — but it’s also our responsibility as a sustainable development company.

 Transporting our products